lukaszgendek/live-footboal-scoreboard/README.md

 - Get a summary of all ongoing matches, sorted by total score in descending order

 ## Design
-The application is structured into two main components:
+The application is structured into three main components:
 1. **Model**: Contains the data structures for matches and a thread-safe map to manage them.
 2. **Service**: Contains the business logic for managing matches.
+3. **DTO (Data Transfer Object)**: Represents the data that is transferred between the service layer and the client.

 ### Model
 - **Match**: Represents a match between two teams with their respective scores.